2026 Tax RatesOBBBAFree

 2026 Senior Deduction: $6,000 Additional Deduction

-One of the most significant changes in the 2026 OBBBA tax calculator is the new senior deduction.
-Taxpayers aged 65 and older can claim an additional $6,000 deduction in 2026, which is added to the standard deduction.
+One of the most significant OBBBA additions is the new $6,000 senior deduction for taxpayers aged 65 and older.
+This is added on top of the standard deduction:

 2026 Tax Brackets: Same Rates, Adjusted Thresholds